New Lt. Governor Mark Robinson is, like his predecessor Dan Forest, no stranger to controversy.

 Lane has also written that America is “doomed” if Christians do not “‘conceive and orchestrate a plan’ – God’s Plan – to free Christian children from public education.”

-Speakers at American Renewal Project events are often explicitly target Muslim and LGBTQ communities.
+Speakers at American Renewal Project events often explicitly target Muslim and LGBTQ communities.
 Next month’s event is no exception.

 On the event’s bill alongside Robinson is Pastor Ken Graves of Calvary Chapel church in Bangor, Maine.
 Graves’ speeches and writings, which often center on “men being men,” also rail against the LGBTQ equality movement, characterizing the struggle against it in martial terms.